mohatomohatomohatomohatomohatomoha/abstraction-search-dev/README.md

-there will be multiple functions x_i(t) that satisfy the euler-lagrange equation, as there will always be a minimum and maximum. newton-raphson method must be utilized to make an initial guess as the initial path is recorrected into a local minima/maxima/saddle point. for a higher confidence that the global minima is reached, repeated iterations of newton-raphson is needed. keep track of the path with the least cost.
+there will be multiple functions x_i(t) that satisfy the euler-lagrange equation, as there will always be a minimum and maximum. newton-raphson method must be utilized to make an initial guess as the initial path is recorrected into a local minima/maxima/saddle point. for a higher confidence that the global minima is reached, newton-raphson must be ran multiple times with different paths as initial guesses. keep track of the path with the least cost.

 step 5. the x and y values of the discretized path are given, therefore the near-optimal/optimal path